khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/animation-feedback.md

 ##### List components

-Interactive components like select option lists, navigation, or tables, have many elements in close proximity.
+Components like navigation, tables, or those that contain a list of options have many interactive elements in close proximity.
 To prevent perceptions of slow performance, feedback should be fast.

 | State | Example | Duration | Easing |
 | --- | --- | --- | --- |